 Generating the HTML report can be time-consuming.
 Stored with the HTML report is a data file that is used to speed up reporting the next time.
 If you generate a new report into the same directory, coverage.py will skip generating unchanged pages, making the process faster.

-The --skip-covered switch will leave out any file with 100% coverage, letting you focus on the files that still need attention.
+The --skip-covered switch will skip any file with 100% coverage, letting you focus on the files that still need attention.
+The --skip-empty switch will skip any file with no executable statements.